Leucospermum patersonii: Distribution, habitat and ecology

 L. patersonii can be found between Cape Agulhas in the east along the coast to Stanford, with an outlying population at Heuningklip Kloof, near Kleinmond.
 It also used to occur near Hermanus but went extinct there.
 The silveredge pincushion is a species of the coast that is almost restricted to limestone ridges next to the sea between 50 and 250 m altitudes.
 Except for the population at Heuningklip Kloof, the species grows on limestone of the Alexandria Formation.
 In roots mostly penetrating the system soft layers of limestone closer to the surface.
-The silveredge pincushion usually grows in fairly dense stands in a vegetation that also contains other Proteacea with a preference for limestone, including Mimetes saxatilis, Protea obtusifolia and Leucadendron meridianum.
-Mature plants are able to regenerate from the tips of the branches, if the periodic wildfires that periodically occur in the fynbos are not too hot.
+The silveredge pincushion usually grows in fairly dense stands in a vegetation that also contains other Proteaceae with a preference for limestone, including Mimetes saxatilis, Protea obtusifolia and Leucadendron meridianum.
+Mature plants are able to regenerate from the tips of the branches, if the wildfires that periodically occur in the fynbos are not too hot.